-In 2020, Marana Municipal (PWSID#10150) system had no violations.
+In 2021, Marana Municipal (PWSID#10150) system had one 3rd quarter reporting violation.
+Chlorine residual levels were reported late but levels were within compliance.

 CHLORINATION

 Marana Water treats its water with calcium hypochlorite (chlorine).
 Chlorine is the most commonly used disinfectant for water and saves lives by controlling waterborne diseases.